Command line reference

 Skipping ribovore filters

 In some cases R2DT may not generate a diagram for a sequence because ribovore detects one or more unexpected features, such as having hits on both strands or having too many hits in the same sequence.
-You can use --skip_ribovore_filters
+You can use --skip_ribovore_filters to ignore these warnings and attempt to generate a secondary structure diagram anyway.

 For example, the following command will produce no results because the sequence is close to a palindrome: